jordanisaacs/snowfalldb/notes/programs.md

 > and im pretty sure libcs just have their sigaction etc always set SA_RESTORER to their sigreturn trampoline

 Do not need to care about the trampoline because not using libc.
 At least in musl, the `SA_RESTORER` function is just the `sigreturn` syscall.
 It is not necessary to call `sigreturn` from a signal.
 It seems that the handler is not called if no `SA_RESTORER` is provided so just do it like musl with a single call to `sigreturn`.

+## Safety of setjmp/longjmp in Rust:

+* The [Plain Old Frame](https://blog.rust-lang.org/inside-rust/2021/01/26/ffi-unwind-longjmp.html) are frames that can be trivially deallocated.
+A function that calls `setjmp` cannot have any destructors.
+* Also take care for [returning twice](https://github.com/rust-lang/rfcs/issues/2625) and doing volatile read/writes if that is the case